Works by Sarojini Naidu

-Sarojini Naidu (13 February 1879 – 2 March 1949) was an Hyderabad, Indian political activist and poet.
+Sarojini Naidu (13 February 1879 – 2 March 1949) was an Indian political activist and poet.
 A proponent of civil rights, women's emancipation, and anti-imperialistic ideas, she was an important figure in Indian independence movement.
 Naidu's work as a poet earned her the sobriquet 'the Nightingale of India' by Mahatma Gandhi because of colour, imagery, and lyrical quality of her poetry.

 Naidu was proficient in Urdu, Telugu, English, Bengali, and Persian.
 Her command of poetry had brought her international acclamation, Naidu's literary contribution, particularly for her poems with the themes like patriotism, romanticism and lyric for which she is called "Nightingale of India"—(Bharat Kokila) by Mahatma Gandhi.
 Her birthday is celebrated in India as National women's day.